 This Blog Features…

-- The pain management specialists at The Pain Center of Arizona explain what the spoon theory is an how it helps those with chronic pain.
+- The pain management specialists at The Pain Center of Arizona discuss what the causes, symptoms and treatments are for a disc extrusion.

 If you suffer from chronic pain due to any condition or injury, find hope at The Pain Center of Arizona!
 Our dedicated team of board certified pain management physicians will work with you to treat your pain, increase your functionality and quality of life, and get you back into life!
 We have locations across Arizona, including Phoenix, Anthem, Surprise, Mesa, Gilbert, Deer Valley, Paradise Valley, Scottsdale, and now Prescott and Tucson!
 We take multiple insurance plans; click here to see if we take yours!
 To make an appointment and take the first step toward getting back into life, call us today at 1-888-PAINCENTER.
 We hope to see you soon!